Florida Business Entity Searches and Naming Your LLC

 How Do I Search for My Florida LLC Business Name?

-Just go to the business name search tool (linked above) and enter your proposed business name.
-You can search the register of the Florida Department of State, which will tell you if there are any FL corporations or LLCs with that name.
+Just go to the Sunbiz business search tool and enter your proposed business name.
+This will allow you to search the company register of the Florida Department of State, which will tell you if there are any FL corporations or LLCs with that name.

 Are There Any Rules on Naming My Florida LLC?